 The Home Depot Smart Home at Duke University is a 6,000 square foot live-in research laboratory operated by Duke's Pratt School of Engineering.
 The Home Depot Smart Home, part of a Duke Smart Home Program, creates a dynamic "living laboratory" environment that contributes to the innovation and demonstration of future residential building technology.
 The central concept of this project is our belief that smart homes can improve that quality of life for people of all ages and incomes.

 The Duke Smart Home Program encompasses formal research and design courses for credit, a thriving student club that creates new technology for applications across campus, and 10 residents of the smart home dorm who serve as ambassadors during tours and programs.
 The program and dorm are available for Duke students from all disciplines and majors.

-The Foundry is a 7,600-square-foot student-focused, project-centered, collaborative space in Gross Hall where students from across Duke can build ideas from the ground up.
+The Foundry is a 7,600-square-foot student-focused, project-centered, collaborative "maker space" in Gross Hall where students from across Duke can build ideas from the ground up.
 It serves student teams and clubs working on both long-term and short-term projects, as well as providing space for workshops and program modules.
 Foundry users have access to a variety of project and prototyping supplies, a light machine shop, dedicated project spaces and secure storage.

 This modular and flexible space enriches the student experience by providing dedicated design and project space for co-curricular and entrepreneurial activities.

 DUHatch Student Business Incubator

 The DUHatch Student Business Incubator, located in The Foundry, connects enterprising students with mentors from faculty and industry, giving them office space, and facilitating business development to help solve the myriad problems a fledgling venture faces.
 The goal of DUhatch is education.